Subjective Complexity Under Uncertainty: Appendix: Omitted Proofs

 \subsection{Proof of Proposition \ref{prop9.1}}

 \begin{proof}\textit{Proposition \ref{prop9.1}(i)}.
 In what follows $N$ and $x$, the level of savings, will be fixed.
+Assume without loss of generality that the $\siminf$ is unique for any $\alpha$ (the same proof applies for any selection).
 Let $P^{\alpha}$ be the perceived distribution (induced by the cutoffs in (\ref{eq32})) when the proportion of savings allocated to the risky asset is $\alpha$.
 For a fixed level of savings $x$ the allocation problem becomes.

 Notice that for the unconstrained DM, for whom $P^{\alpha}$ is replaced with $P$, the objective is concave in $\alpha$.
 This means that the derivative of the objective crosses zero (at most once) from above.
 The result will follow if I can show that at any $\alpha$ the derivative of the objective in (\ref{eq9.3}) with respect to $\alpha$ is greater for the unconstrained DM then for the constrained one.
-Recall that $P^{\alpha}$ is determined by a maximization problem, which satisfies the conditions of the envelope theorem.
+Recall that $\siminf_{N,f}$ (equivalently $P^{\alpha}$) is defined by a maximization problem, which satisfies the conditions of the envelope theorem \citep{milgrom2002envelope}.
 Then, by the envelope theorem, the derivative with respect to $\alpha$ of the objective function in (\ref{eq9.3}) is given by

 Recall that $P \succsim_{FOSD} P^{\alpha}$ for all $\alpha$.
 It is therefore sufficient to show that $u'((1-\alpha)xR_b + \alpha x r)(xr - xR_b)$ is increasing in $r$.
 To do this I show that for any $b,s \geq 0$